zhuyizheng/IMOLean/README.md

 constructed as the second intersection with the circumcircle of a line through a vertex and an interior point of the triangle, does not need a hypothesis that it is different from any point on the boundary of the triangle.
+If a center cannot equal a vertex of a triangle (for example, the circumcenter), no hypothesis is needed that they are different.
 A reference to a triangle is taken to mean a nondegenerate triangle.

 Where such references implying some form of nondegeneracy appear in the conclusion of a problem rather than as a hypothesis of the